Fraction Simplifier Examples

 Should I convert to decimals to simplify?

-No. Simplification works directly with factors and is usually better kept in fraction form.
+No. Simplification works directly with factors and is usually better kept in fraction form unless the problem explicitly asks for a decimal.

 Difference from Nearby Tools